Trading quarantines, Americans from cruise land in US

 Japan’s Defense Minister Taro Kono had tweeted earlier that Japanese troops helped transport 340 U.S. passengers on 14 buses from Yokohama port to Tokyo’s Haneda airport.
 About 380 Americans were on the cruise ship.

-The U.S. said it arranged the evacuation, which cut shorts a 14-day quarantine aboard the Diamond Princess, because people on the cruise ship were at a high risk of exposure to the virus.
+The U.S. said it arranged the evacuation because people on the Diamond Princess were at a high risk of exposure to the virus.
+For the departing Americans, the evacuation cuts short a 14-day quarantine that began aboard the cruise ship Feb.
+5.

 The State Department announced later that 14 of the evacuees received confirmed they had the virus but were allowed to board the flight because they did not have symptoms.
 They were being isolated separately from other passengers on the flight, the U.S. State and Health and Human Services said in a joint statement.